 How Many Spare Magazines Do I Need?

 Ever asked a woman how many pairs of shoes she needs?
 Or a guy how many guns he needs?
 Both will probably earn you sour looks of derision.
-Edging close to that forbidden ground: How many spare magazines should I have?
+Edging close to that forbidden ground: How many magazines do I need for my gun(s)?

 Why You Should Have a Spare Magazine for Your Gun

 Everyone will have an opinion on this, but I’ll give mine as a 22-year firearms and tactics instructor and student of a long list of nationally known firearms trainers.
 I won’t play hide the ball, but first let’s talk about magazines.